sumn2u/learn-javascript/en/interview-questions/advance-level.md

 ### 8.3.
 What is Execution Context and Lexical Environment?

-**Answer:**

-Generally, a function has its imaginary container or we can say some sort of context API.
+**Answer:** Generally, a function has its imaginary container or we can say some sort of context API.
 It provides the function with 3 things:
 - Variables declared in the function
 - The functions defined in the function
 - Lexical environment
 This is known as Execution Context of a function.

-AND

 The lexical environment is a type of information source which provides the parent function with the scope of variables it can use.
 For ex: